zouhour-guiras/Spring-School-Docs/docs/Chapter 2.md

 **Why**: A CSS that does not apply as wanted to an element!

-=> Creation of several rules to apply on the same element
+&rarr; Creation of several rules to apply on the same element

 **Solution** : Creation of several rules to be applied on the same element voici comment faire une structure html.